DnMcky/elixir-cheat-sheet/the_cheat_sheet.md

 ### Higher-order Functions

-You can also pass functions as other functions arguments.
+You can also pass functions as arguments to other functions.
+This is an effect of functions being treated as first class.

+INSERT EXAMPLE HERE

 ### Closure